viraingarg/Memory_Game/README.md

 # Memory_Game

-#### It's a simple memory based tile game in which we flip tiles randomly and match all the pairs simulatenously.
+#### It's a simple memory based tile game in which tiles are flipped by the randomly by the player and matched with it's pair tile.

 ## Features
 1. Displays a countup timer.